-The Company is committed to protecting and respecting the confidentiality, integrity and security of the personal data it holds.
+Communications with shareholders are mailed to the address held on the share register.
+In the event of a change of address or other amendment this should be notified to Equiniti Limited, under the confidentiality, integrity and security of the personal data it holds.
 For information on the processing of personal data, please see the privacy policy on the Company's website at www.bmoukhighincome.com.